ennegineer/06-pythonAPIHW/README.md

 A CSV of all retrieved data and a PNG image for each scatter plot is in the WeatherPy/output_data folder.

 #### Trends Observed in Part I
+  There is a strong correlation between a city's latitude and the maximum temperature.
+It is generally hotter as latitude approaches zero from either direction.
+  There is no clear correlation between a city's latitude and the percentage of cloudiness or wind speed.
+  It is hard to tell from the scatter plots if there is much correlation between a city's latitude and its humidity.

 ## Part II - VacationPy